For information, call:

 The Center is managed by member volunteers and we are always looking for new volunteers to bring fresh ideas.

 With the new agreement, the Center is an intregal part of the Office of External Programs.
 Our courses and activities are still planned and implemented by our volunteers.
-We design our own curriculum and use instructors from USC Aiken faculty (current and retired), from our own membership, and from experts in the community.
+We design our own curriculum and use instructors from USCA faculty (current and retired), from our own membership, and from experts in the community.

 The day-to-day activities of the Center are managed by an Advisory Board staffed by member volunteers.
-That board interfaces with the University to coordinate resources and find classrooms for the classes.
+That board interfaces with the university to coordinate resources and find classrooms for the classes.
 In addition, there are many volunteers who work together to choose classes to be offered and to locate instructors for those classes.

 Our fees enable us to offer classes and events.
 To participate in any Center for Lifelong Learning class or event, a membership fee of $35 per semester is required.
-The membership fee pays primarily for the use of the classrooms and administrative support from the University.
+The membership fee pays primarily for the use of the classrooms and administrative support from the university.
 This fee also enables us to sponsor occasional social events for members.
 Each class that you register for will have a small additional cost based on the number of times the class meets.
 Fees charged for the classes allow us to pay the instructors and other base costs.
 Occasionally there may be an extra charge for materials related to the class; these will be noted in the catalog description.

 If you want to learn more about the Center, come to our Open House held twice a year.
 You may also call 803–641–3741 or email info@aikenlearning.org with your questions.